turbot/steampipe-mod-azure-insights/README.md

 - Is encryption enabled and what keys are used for encryption?
 - Is versioning enabled?

-Dashboards are available for Compute, Key Vault, Storage, and SQL services.
+Dashboards are available for Compute, Key Vault, SQL, and Storage services.

 ## Getting started